There were many reasons to love the 2016 Rio Olympics, but the astonishing amount of sexist coverage has left a bitter taste in the mouths of some.

 ‘In a field that has historically relegated women, this is an important note.
 The public pushback we are seeing this Olympics indicates that others in sports media should also start questioning their established norms, and quickly.’

 Interested in being part of the next generation of sports journalists?
-Find out about our Bachelor of Journalism (Sport).
+Find out about our Bachelor of Media and Communication.